Vulcanizadora: Release

 Vulcanizadora premiered at the Tribeca Film Festival on June 8, 2024, where it played until June 13.
 Joshua Burge received the award for Special Jury Mention for Performance in a U.S. Feature.
-Additionally, the film appeared at the Oak Cliff Film Festival from June 20-23 the same year, taking home the Best Narrative Feature Film Award.
+Additionally, the film appeared at the Oak Cliff Film Festival from June 20–23 the same year, taking home the Best Narrative Feature Film Award.
 It also played at the 28th Fantasia International Film Festival on July 19, 2024, and the 26th Annual Sidewalk Film Festival on August 24, 2024, as well as the Chicago International Film Festival on October 16 and 19, 2024.

 In February 2025, Oscilloscope Laboratories acquired North American distribution rights to the film.
 The film was released in the United States on May 2, 2025.

+Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on ten critics, indicating "universal acclaim".